SAP/abap-to-json/docs/migration-decisions.md

 ## Decision 22 — Performance Trade-off: Serialization vs Deserialization

-**Decision**: Accept serialization overhead from `IF_JSON_WRITER` method calls in exchange for 33-48% deserialization improvement and architectural cleanliness.
+**Decision**: Accept 7-35% serialization overhead from `IF_JSON_WRITER` method calls in exchange for 17-33% deserialization improvement and 73% generation improvement.

-**Rationale**: Profiling confirmed the initial serialization gap was from method call overhead (writer->write_string/write_number per field) vs V23's direct string concatenation, plus unnecessary `open_member`/`close_member` pairs.
-The deserialization gains (kernel reader, TRY restructure, cache improvements) more than compensate in typical round-trip scenarios.
+**Rationale**: Profiling confirmed the serialization gap is the inherent cost of one `write_*()` method call per field vs. V23's direct `CONCATENATE`/string append.
+This cannot be eliminated without bypassing the writer API.
+Eliminating `open_member`/`close_member` (Decision 23) did not meaningfully close the gap.
+The deserialization and generation gains more than compensate in typical round-trip scenarios.
+Timestamp-heavy serialization is worst-case (-35%) because each row triggers many writer calls with little other work.

 ---